vmfmyot/VR-Cat-Museum/README.md

 ## Tools

-This project was developped on the Unity Game Engine, using an HTC Vive Pro 2 headset. \
+This project was developped on the Unity Game Engine, using an HTC Vive Cosmos 2 headset. \
 \
 Our museum layout was designed and built using the SweetHome3D software.
 However, the rest of our 3D assets were all found online and are free-of-use.
 Credits will be given further below.